darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 We can observe the BASE64 ciphered payload (hold on to this, as it will become one of our detection artifacts later).

-Now let's throw in that juicy **iex** keyword to the mix and see what it comes up with:
+Now let's throw in that juicy **iex** keyword to the Splunk mix and see what it comes up with:
 `Query: WmiPrvse OR powershell AND "iex" (NOT *google* NOT splunk NOT TargetImage=*powershell* NOT TargetImage=*wmiprvse* NOT TargetImage=*chrome* NOT TargetImage=*vmware* NOT EventCode=600) | reverse | table _time, EventCode, Message`

 ![THL002-06](../img/THL002/THL002-06.JPG)